theredcmdcraft/gitflow-avh/Installing-on-Windows.md

 Git for Windows allows multiple forms of installation, one which allows you to hack git and one that doesn't.

 ### Downloads that allow hacking
-The downloads is called 'Git for Windows SDK'
+The downloads is called `Git for Windows SDK`.
-Follow the instructions on the [Git for Windows wiki](https://github.com/git-for-windows/git/wiki/Technical-overview) to install git.
+Follow the instructions on the [Git for Windows wiki](https://github.com/git-for-windows/git/wiki/Technical-overview) to install the Git for Windows SDK.

 ### Download that doesn't allow the hacking
-The download is called `Full installer for official Git for Windows`.
+The download is called `Git for Windows`.
+Follow the instructions on the [Git for Windows homepage](https://git-for-windows.github.io) to install Git for Windows.

 ### Install git-flow
 Clone the git-flow sources from GitHub: